Actively Recruiting

 - Fasting plasma glucose of 100 mg/dL or higher

-- History of shift work in the prior year
+- Shift work within the prior year

 - Currently following a weight-loss program